-It is recommended that all students should have access to a personal computer.
+It is recommended that all students have access to a personal computer.

 Students complete upgrading courses in order to meet the admission requirements for programs at SAIT and most other post-secondary education institutions in Alberta.

 Attendance and punctuality are directly related to academic success.
 Students who attend all of their classes do better on assignments and tests.
 Students are encouraged to access free SAIT student services such as tutoring, learning strategy workshops, appointments with a learning strategist, and student counselling services.
-Learn more about these services at the Lamb Learner Success Centre.
+Learn more about these services at Student Life.

 Admission and Selection